River Run Park

 Benihanas

 The second wave, Benihanas, is a high-speed, dynamic wave that gives up great rides but can be challenging to surf for beginners.
-Once you have it dialed, it’s one of the best high-performance waves in the state.
+Once you have it dialed, it’s a fun, rowdy high-performance wave.
 It features a wave shaper – a set of three adjustable plates underneath the water that allow the wave to be dialed for particular flows.
 At higher flows (from 250 cfs to over 750 cfs) the wave creates a large A-Frame wave that can run from waist to chest high.
 Under 180 cfs, the wave is usually too weak to hold a surfer.

 Given the high water speed, some surfers have been having success with wakesurf boards and other low-volume boards.
 Given the size of the wave and the trough, longer boards (over 6′) can be tough to surf here.

-Nikki’s is somewhat removed from the other two waves; it’s about half a mile upstream from Broken Tee.
-It’s character is a lot different, largely owing to the fact that it is a sheet wave, rather than a jump wave.
+Nathan’s Wave is somewhat removed from the other two waves; it’s about half a mile upstream from Broken Tee.
+Its character is a lot different, largely owing to the fact that it is a sheet wave, rather than a jump wave.
 It’s about three times wider than Benni’s, and it’s significantly shallower.
 The wave is fast, steep, and wide.
 Since it is shallower, falls are significantly more consequential, particularly if you fall forward.
 It’s also harder on surfboards and fins.

 Entries are usually performed as a wheelchair maneuver, with surfers sitting on the concrete on the sides of the waves and stepping onto their boards.
 Given the speed and steepness of the wave, adjustments need to be quick, and it can take some time to find the right balance point on the wave.